postgresml/postgresml/pgml-docs/docs/user_guides/transformers/fine_tuning.md

 At a high level, summarization uses similar techniques to translation.
 Both use an input sequence to generate an output sequence.
 The difference being that summarization extracts the most relevant parts of the input sequence to generate the output.

 ### Prepare the data
 [BillSum](https://huggingface.co/datasets/billsum) is a dataset with training examples that summarize US Congressional and California state bills.
-You can pass kwargs specific to loading datasets, in this case we'll restrict the dataset to California samples.
+You can pass `kwargs` specific to loading datasets, in this case we'll restrict the dataset to California samples:

 ```sql linenums="1" title="load_dataset.sql"
 SELECT pgml.load_dataset('billsum', kwargs => '{"split": "ca_test"}');